Leefarmer83/Translate-It/README.md

 The thought process behind adding words was to have the user stick to a template that would naturally add words to the existing library.
 Users will need to select a category, state the word, the translation of that word, useful information, and an example of the word in a sentence.
 [Database collection structure in MongoDB](https://github.com/Leefarmer83/Translate-It/blob/master/static/wire_frames/mongoDB_data_stucture.png)

+### Colour and font
+Colour and font were taken into account in order to make the interface eye catching for children, but also incorporated best practices in terms of accessibility, in order to cater for users of all learning abilities.

+### Images
+Images used are from a free image website: https://www.shutterstock.com/.

 ### User structure
 Anyone visiting the site can search words and categories.
 Users can only add words once they are registered and logged in.